fdtmsft/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     --8<-- "docs/aca/01-deploy-api-to-aca/TasksController.cs"
     ```

-- From VS Code Terminal tab, open developer command prompt or PowerShell terminal and navigate to the parent directory which hosts the `.csproj` project folder and build the project.
+- From VS Code Terminal tab, navigate to the parent directory which hosts the `.csproj` project folder and build the project.

     === "Windows"
         ```shell